-Whilst we can’t change nature, we can lessen the impact.
-Keeping active is the single most important thing we can do to make sure we keep our metabolic rates up.
+On the positive side though, whilst we can’t change nature, we can lessen the impact.
+Keeping active is the single most important thing we can do to make sure we keep our metabolic rates up which as we know helps to burn off those calories which simply get tougher to shift as we age.
 Yes it is harder as we get older but a sedentary lifestyle is ill advised.

 - The art of twirling the hoop will strengthen and tone all your abdominal muscles in one go and there are few exercises that can claim that.

 - The recommended minimum in order to see concrete results is 10 minutes per day, but believe me it is addictive and once you get going you won’t want to stop.
 If you can manage 30 minutes a day, 3-4 times a week you should notice a dramatic difference in around 4 weeks.

 - Hula Hooping is also aerobic which of course means your stamina will improve and you will burn calories.
 A 30 minute workout will see you not only burn anything up to 250 calories but also drop inches around your waist.

 - As with any exercise, incorporating weights will add a greater resistance to the workout and strengthen and tone the abs more, so go for a weighted hoop.
 I have a circus hoop which is around 40 inches and weighs about 1.5kg.

 Getting started is the hardest bit by far, even if you did hoop endlessly as a child, but for me I found that the Forward Stance was the most effective to begin with.

 It is natural to assume you need to swirl the hoop around in a circle by simply swinging your hips in a circular motion but this doesn’t work.
 You actually need to position your feet hip width apart, place one slightly in front of the other, tuck your pelvis under, place the hoop around your waist and then after a quick move counter clockwise you shift your weight forwards and backwards to maintain the hoop’s momentum.